ReagentX/purple_air_api/docs/faq.md

 ### Invalid ThingSpeak key

 Provided key does not exist on ThingSpeak.
 Refer to the [purpleair docs](/docs/purpleair_documentation.md#Field%20descriptions) for valid columns and their meanings.

-### Child `{child_sensor_id}` lists parent `{parent_sensor_id}`, but parent does not exist

-The child sensor requested lists a parent, but the parent does not exist on the PurpleAir network.
-This is a problem with PurpleAir, not this program.
-Try removing the `cache.sqlite` file it creates in the project’s root directory.

 ### Invalid sensor channel: `{channel}`.
 Must be in `{"parent", "child"}`